 - The temperatures average around 7 to 9 degrees Celsius, and snowfall is expected sometimes.

-- Rainfall is very less during these months.
-The least chance of significant rainfall in Lucerne during these months are January, February, and March.
+- Rainfall is very low during these months.
+Lucerne experiences the lowest likelihood of significant rainfall during January, February, and March.

 - The weather at this time of year in Lucerne is too cold to be pleasant for warm-weather travelers